Command Line Tools¶

 -h,--help Print this help message and exit

--r,--recursive BOOLEAN recursively generate imported packages
+-r,--recursive BOOLEAN Recursively generate imported packages

---public-symbols make generated classes public
+--public-symbols Make generated classes public

 Subcommands:

-stl process STL files
+stl Process STL files

-fom process HLA FOM files
+fom Process HLA FOM files

 C++ from STL¶

-process STL files
+Process STL files

-Usage: sen gen cpp stl [OPTIONS] stl_files...
+Usage: sen generate cpp stl [OPTIONS] stl_files...

 Positionals: